mallorybulkley/aa-practice-test-generator/README.md

 3. Input your practice test requests in the form `category: # of problems`

 4. You will now have three new files: `practice_test.rb`, `spec.rb` and `solutions.rb`.
 These should be self explanatory.
 Run `bundle exec rspec spec.rb` to test your answers against the spec as you work through the practice assessment.

-**Submit more problems!**
-Create the problem, spec and solution files, add them to their respective folders, and add their names to the `list.csv` file